ValtteriL/ValtteriL.github.io/content/posts/hacking-goip-gsm-gateway.md

 draft: false
 ---

-# GoIP-1 GSM gateway could be harnessed for phone fraud by hackers

 While listening to [Risky Business ep.
 642](https://risky.biz/RB642/), I learned about [a botnet that has been abusing a vulnerability in TP-Link routers to provide SMS messaging as a service for years](https://vblocalhost.com/presentations/from-match-fixing-to-data-exfiltration-a-story-of-messaging-as-a-service-maas/).
 The exploited vulnerability allowed the botnet operator to send SMS messages on someone else's bill and the operator sold this capability for others, including other criminals.
 Similar services are no doubt used when you receive smishing messages notifying you about false packages stuck in customs.
 It is not clear how much this specific botnet operator is making, but there is demand for sure.

 The relatively cheap GoIP-1 GSM gateway device I bought specifically for [my wardialing project](/posts/wardialing-finnish-freephones/) has the functionality to send SMS messages and to make calls on the PSTN network.
 Thus, compromising it would grant a hacker not only the possibility to send smishing messages, but also to make (scam) calls.
 The device also did not come across as too secure by default so the time investment into hacking one might be small.
 A device that powerful and easily hackable would be an ideal target for the SMS messaging service operators.